 1/2 cup chopped green beans

-Place the walnuts in a fry pan on a high heat and drizzle with a bit of olive oil.
-Place a cover over them for 3 minutes, then add in the rest of the ingredients and fry up.
+Place the walnuts in a large frypan on medium heat and drizzle with coconut oil.
+Place a pan lid over them for 3 minutes.